vdwees/vdwees.github.io/content/post/bicitrilladora.md

-The organization I was working for had observed that their best attempts to improve healthcare access would have only marginal impact unless they also worked to address some of the underlying reasons for why these agrarian villages were unable to get treatment.
-And one of the most significant factors at play was that many people simply could not afford even the most subsidized healthcare treatment.
-Therefore, an improvement in the economic prospects of a community would translate directly into better access to healthcare for that community.
+The organization I was working for had observed that their best attempts to improve healthcare access would have only marginal impact unless they also worked to address some of the underlying reasons for why these villages were unable to get treatment.
+One of the most significant factors at play was that many people simply could not afford even the most subsidized healthcare treatment.
+An improvement in the economic prospects of a community would translate directly into better access to healthcare for that community.

-Due to its stable shelf-life, the most common export from a village was rice.
+Due to its stable shelf-life, the most common export from a village is rice.
 Before it can be cooked, rice must be dehulled.
-As dehulled rice is much more valuable by weight, my organization decided to invest some R&D in dehulling technology that might be feasible in a rural community.
+Dehulled rice is more valuable by weight, so my organization decided to invest some R&D in dehulling technology that might be feasible in a rural community.
 A successful technology could significantly improve a farmer's profitability and, consequently, healthcare.

+{{< figure
+    src="/images/full-grain-rice.jpeg"
+    caption="A sack of rice before it is dehulled." alt="A view into a white sack of unprocessed rice."
+>}}

 ## A Prototype